 Like the rest of the exam, the IELTS academic writing paper takes some the skills and competencies required for successful university study and condenses them into an exam format.
 In this case, it requires you to deal with quantitative data in task one and construct an argument in task two.
-The whose paper is one hour, and you need to write 150 words for task one and 250 words for task two.
-This means you should split you time into 20 minutes for task one and 40 minutes for task two.
+The paper is one hour, and you need to write 150 words for task one and 250 words for task two.
+This means you should split your time into 20 minutes for task one and 40 minutes for task two.

 Writing task one: dealing with quantitative or visual data

 In task one, you will be presented with some form of quantitative or visual data and be required to summarise it in your own words.
 The data will usually be presented in the form of a graph or table, but in some case could be a process diagram or a map.
 You will need to write a different type of essay depending on which of these forms of visual you are writing about.

 This is certainly the most common task type in the writing task one.
 The first thing to understand here is that the actual topic of the data really doesn’t matter – you could be describing crime statistics or the number of pictures of kittens on the internet, the way you approach the task is exactly the same.
 Many candidates make the mistake of trying to give their opinion (e.g. – there is too much crime in the world!
 Or…if only there were more pictures of kittens we would all be happier!).
 But actually, you won’t get any extra marks for your opinion, so it’s a waste of your time.